Landmine Goes Click: Reception

 Landmine Goes Click received mixed reviews from critics.
 On Rotten Tomatoes it has a 50% approval rating based on reviews from 6 critics.
-On Metacritic, it has a weighted average score of 35%, indicating "generally unfavorable reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 35 out of 100, based on 4 critics, indicating "generally unfavorable reviews".

 CineVue writer Martyn Conterio gave the film 4 out of 5 stars, claiming that Bakhia's "intentions can be misinterpreted.
 The brutalization of three female characters is horrific, but it would be a presumptuous leap to suggest the film itself flexes a misogynistic creed."
 Anton Bitel of the British Film Institute gave a positive review, praising the overall theme and tension of the movie.
 A retroactive review by Bloody Disgusting writer Paul Lê criticized Tolordava's performance for being "overdone", but praised the film for its "unapologetic style and execution of classic exploitation filmmaking" and referred to it as "a step in the right direction."

 In a Los Angeles Times review by Katie Walsh, she praised the film's premise but criticized the execution as a "hateful, arduous drag".
 Frank Sheck from The Hollywood Reporter gave high praise to the performances of Knight, Locke, and Tolordava, but criticized the pacing, writing that the film "suffers from far too leisurely storytelling.
 Director Bakhia favors long takes and generously allows for improvisation by the performers, with the result that every scene goes on much longer than necessary."
 Dennis Harvey in Variety said that the film's premise "might have made for a forceful 20-minute short" but that it "doesn’t profit from being stretched to five times that length".